BigVikingGames/Bragi/README.md

 Standardizes all of our projects linting.
 This repository must be public for all of our other projects to be able to access it without having to each contain a key for access.

 Requirements:
-MacOS or Windows with Windows Subsystem for Linux
+MacOS or Windows with Windows Subsystem for Linux (only tested with ubuntu on wsl 2)

 Setup: